The Complete Guide to Crushed Stone and Gravel

 By its simplest definition, “crushed stone” is as basic as it sounds: Stone that has been crushed.

 Most crushed stone is produced in quarries.
 Instead of being shaped or formed naturally, such as in a riverbed or canyon, crushed stone is produced with man-made machinery and processes.

 It begins with using a rock crusher in a place that has plenty of large rocks, such as a quarry.
 There are many types of crushers, but their main job is the same: Crush larger rocks into smaller pieces to be used for construction material.

 The crushed stone then goes through different screeners to be organized and stored in different piles according to their size.
 The screening process starts by removing larger stones, then medium stones, and eventually goes all the way down to the stone dust.

 This screening is important because most contractors need specific types of crushed stone to complete different types of projects.
 For example, you don’t want large stones in ready-mix concrete, and you don’t want stone dust in drainage systems.

 After being sorted into different piles depending on the size of the stone, the stone is ready to be shipped from the quarry.
 Quarries deliver directly to job sites, to concrete plants, or to wholesale distributors who sell the stone through retail to customers.

 Has crushed stone always been used widely for construction?

-Crushed stone did not become a staple in construction until after WW2 for a simple reason: The equipment did not exist to crush or move stone efficiently.
+Crushed stone did not become a staple in construction until after WW2.
+You see, before that, no one had invented equipment to crush and move stone efficiently.

 Because large stones and quarries are hard on tires, crushed stone was hard to make and transport until heavy machinery with tracks arrived on the scene.
 WW2 expedited the development of this machinery, and crushed stone began to be widely used in construction projects in the 1940s and 1950s.